AI Mark IV radar: Giant acorns, shorter wavelengths, and ASV

 After hearing of the success, Watt called the team and asked if they would be available for testing in September, when a combined fleet of Royal Navy ships and RAF Coastal Command aircraft would be carrying out military exercises in the Channel.
 On the afternoon of 3 September the aircraft successfully detected the battleship HMS Rodney, the aircraft carrier HMS Courageous and the light cruiser HMS Southampton, receiving very strong returns.
 The next day they took off at dawn and, in almost complete overcast, found Courageous and Southampton at a distance of 5 to 6 mile.
-As they approached the ships and eventually became visible, they could see the Courageous launching aircraft to intercept them.
+As they approached the ships and eventually became visible, they could see the Courageous launching aircraft in a futile effort to intercept them.
 The promise of the system was not lost on observers; Albert Percival Rowe of the Tizard Committee commented that "This, had they known, was the writing on the wall for the German Submarine Service."

-Airborne radar for detecting ships at sea came to be known as Air-to-Surface-Vessel (ASV) radar.
+Airborne radar for detecting ships at sea came to be known as air-to-surface-vessel (ASV) radar.
 Its successes led to continued demands for additional tests.
 Growing interest and increased efforts in ASV contributed to delays in airborne intercept sets; the team spent a considerable time in 1937 and 1938 working on the ASV problem.